-DFO Expert Support for the Federal Contaminated Sites Action Plan (FCSAP)
+Expert support for the Federal Contaminated Sites Action Plan

-A portion of federal contaminated sites are in whole or in part "aquatic sites" (Definition of an Aquatic Site).
+A portion of federal contaminated sites are in whole or in part.
 With the goal of protecting fish and fish habitat to ensure a sustainable aquatic ecosystem, DFO expert support provides scientifically sound and nationally consistent advice to custodians, such as during early planning, environmental site assessments, ecological risk assessments, remediation, risk management, and long-term monitoring of FCSAP funded sites, to foster effective and cost-efficient contaminated site management.

-Federal contaminated sites are managed according to a common 10-step approach (i.e., "A Federal Approach to Contaminated Sites, 1999" for terrestrial sites and the "Framework for Addressing and Managing Aquatic Contaminated Sites Under the FCSAP, 2011" for aquatic sites).
+Federal contaminated sites are managed according to a common 10-step approach.
 DFO expert support can help custodians identify and protect the aquatic ecosystem located on or near federal contaminated sites.
-Consultation with DFO expert support early in the 10-step process will lead to the effective assessment and management of the sites
+Consultation with DFO expert support early in the 10-step process will lead to the effective assessment and management of the sites.

 The following pages describe each of the 10 steps and include examples of common activities that occur at each step.
 This overview is not intended to provide a complete list of possible activities.

 Use existing information to identify suspect contaminated sites.

 Develop and implement a risk management strategy and implement long term monitoring.